lukaszgardecki/library-app/README.md

 Additionally, some operations can only be performed by members with administrator privileges:
 - creating, updating and deleting books and their copies.
 Each newly created copy of the book is assigned a barcode, which allows for easy and quick identification.
+- assigning books to racks, which allows better organization and faster locating of books in the library
 - updating and deleting other members
 - updating and managing members' data, e.g. library cards, fees etc.
 - managing book reservations and loans